xxh/xxh/README.md

 Python 3.8.2
 anyhost> pip install pandas
 ```
-Using [xxh-plugin-prerun-python](https://github.com/xxh/xxh-plugin-prerun-python) you'll get portable
+Using [xxh-plugin-prerun-python](https://github.com/xxh/xxh-plugin-prerun-python) you'll get a portable
-Python AppImage which can be used on host without python and with any xxh shell.
+Python AppImage which can be used on a host without python and with any xxh shell.

 ### Using docker on host without root access